 Debris on the roof.

-Debris is one of the biggest causes for early roof deterioration and leaks.
+Debris is one of the biggest causes of early roof deterioration and leaks.
 Roofs are designed to shed water off the roof and into either a rain gutter system or onto the ground as quickly as possible.
 Debris on the roof can cause a couple of problems:

 - The damning effect, on steep roofs water, can run up the roof and under the roofing material causing a leak.

 - Debris left on the roof will cause the material to deteriorate at a faster than normal rate.